MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-search-for-a-thread-in-threads-view.md

 ---
-title: Search for a Thread in Threads View
+title: Search for a thread in Threads view
-description: Search for a specific thread in the Spy++ tool's Threads view by using its thread ID or module string as search criteria when debugging in Visual Studio. ms.date: 11/04/2016 ms.topic: how-to
+description: Search for a specific thread in the Spy++ tool's Threads view by using its thread ID or module string as search criteria when debugging in Visual Studio. ms.date: 02/05/2024 ms.topic: how-to
 helpviewer_keywords:
   - threads, searching